aclinnovator/aclinnovator.github.io/_posts/2016-12-19-An-Introduction-To-The-Theory-Of-Numerical-Optimization.markdown

 date: 2016-12-19
 ---

-### A short essay on the topic with exercises at the bottom

 Here's the situation: you have a dataset of pairs $(x_i,y_i)$ where $i$ is an indexing variable, assumed to be an integer and $0\le i\le n$ and where  $n$ is the total number of datapoints.

 In math, there are two ways to define a function $g$.
 The first way is to write an expression for $g(x)$ and the second is to write down the set total set of pairs $(x,y)$ such that $y=g(x)$.
 Because the set of points for real-valued functions $\text{(}$functions defined on the real numbers $\text{)}$ would be impossible to write down because there are an uncountably infinite number of such points, we prefer to define functions with the former option.